-Considering that only one bit of hash code does not have enough ability to correct the history ranking errors, we propose the action group to address this problem.
+Considering that only one bit of hash code does not have enough ability to correct the history ranking errors, we propose an action group to address this problem.
 An action group is composed by k adjacent hash functions.
-Every action in the group share the same reward which is designed to enhance the ability to correct the ranking errors.
+Each action in the group shares the same reward which is designed to enhance the ability of correcting the ranking errors.
 The action group is the minimal step for the agent which is the actual action definition in the framework.
 The action probability $\pi_\theta(s_i,A_i)$ is formulated as follows: